ccornix/groundzero/README.md

 Note that in the HM config itself, `$HOME/.nix-profile/bin` must be prepended to the existing `PATH` variable so that all commands enabled in the HM config become accessible!

 *TODO*: Since `.profile`, `.bash_profile`, and `.bashrc` are all symlinks to into `/nix/store` (that is inaccessible right after login), is there any way to avoid that manual activation with user privileges only (without switching to a different shell (e.g. `zsh`) in the HM environment)?

-*TODO*: Consider setting `home.emptyActivationPath` to `false` and create the stable Nix symlinks manually in `~/.local/bin` and entering the extra Nix shell.
-In that case, ensure that static Nix is always used.

 ## Post-install tasks and development